cures-hub/cures-condec-eclipse/README.md

 *Project Settings*

 ### Knowledge Graph View in Jira
-The Eclipse ConDec plugin enables to quickly navigate from the currently active code file to Jira, where decision knowledge and other knowledge elements are shown in various views on the **knowledge graph** (e.g. as a tree, graph, and matrix view).
+The ConDec Eclipse plug-in enables to quickly navigate from the currently active code file to Jira, where decision knowledge and other knowledge elements are shown in various views on the **knowledge graph** (e.g. as a tree, graph, and matrix view).
 ![Knowledge Graph View in Jira](https://github.com/cures-hub/cures-condec-eclipse/raw/master/doc/subgraph_from_code_file.png) *Knowledge Graph View in Jira*